Buying a property to renovate

-Neil and I bought our house over a year ago now.
+You wouldn’t believe how excited/nervous Neil and I were when we bought this rather dated 1930’s house.
 There it is in the photo above.
 Having never bought a fixer-upper before it's safe to say there were a lot of things we were completely blind to when we came to the house to view it.

-If you're on the market for a fixer upper, or you think one day you'd like to do a renovation project and make a house completely your own, then there's a few points I've learned to look out for along the way.
+If you're on the market for a property to renovate, or you think one day you'd like to do a renovation project and make a house completely your own, then there's a few points I've learned to look out for along the way.

 I hope this post helps you, and please leave any thoughts below – are you currently on the house hunt?
 Are you renovating too?
 Have you been victim to any of the problems outlined in my post?

 What to look out for if you're buying a fixer-upper

 In my experience of buying property in Brighton, you normally only get one 20 minute show around a house before you make your offer, so you better make it count.
 The fact is, older houses can hide a lot, looking quaint or full of character on first look, and then being an absolute horror show of a few decades worth of bad DIY under a single strip of wallpaper.

 So what should you expect when you decide to take on a house in need of renovation?
 What major work can be hiding in the walls?
 A few things to consider before you make your offer...